 Racing journalist who writes for Raceform, does racing articles for the Zoobet sports site (his stuff usually appears there around noon each day), and author of several books on racing, he often plugs the Baggies despite many painful experiences over the years (like THAT Cup game against Exeter...).
 Lawrence joked that I should add him because he's much prettier than Frank Skinner.
 Now, I mean, no offence, like - but who isn't? :-)

 Dorothy Lepkowska, Education Correspondent for Mirror Group Newspapers, is a season ticket holder in the Brummie Road End and vice-chairman of the London Baggies supporters club.
-Her brother, Chris Lepkowski is also a fan and covers Albion for the Evening Mail and Sports Argus.
+Her brother, Chris Lepkowski is also a fan and used to cover Albion for the Evening Mail and Sports Argus.
 Ben Mottram, editor of the Worcester Standard is another Baggies fan as is David James, editor of the Black Country Bugle.
 Former Daily Mirror Pools tipster Peter Watkins has followed the Baggies for 47 years and is a cousin of 1968 Cup-winning skipper Graham Williams.

-Michael 'Hedgeman' Jones
+Michael 'Hedgeman' Jones and David Powell

 Michael achieved fame both nationally and internationally from the series "Neighbours from hell" - a phrase which he claims to have invented!
 He and son Ian are season ticket holders in the East Stand.
 Check his web site for details on what made him the neighbour from hell - it's a long story involving hedges and ended up in a law suit and even changes to the law itself.